prince4panwar/prince4panwar/README.md

 <h3 align="center">A Passionate Full Stack Web Developer from India.</h3>

 <p>A student with a keen interest in programming and web development 💻, I am embarking on an exciting journey to translate my passion for technology into a rewarding career.
 I'm on a journey to become a proficient developer who can craft innovative digital solutions.</p>
-<h4>I'm actively seeking entry-level opportunities that will allow me to apply my knowledge, work alongside experienced professionals, and contribute to real-world projects 🌐.
-I'm not just looking for a job; I'm looking for a chance to make a meaningful impact, to create beautiful and functional websites, and to write clean, efficient code.</h4>
+<p>I'm actively seeking entry-level opportunities that will allow me to apply my knowledge, work alongside experienced professionals, and contribute to real-world projects 🌐.
+I'm not just looking for a job; I'm looking for a chance to make a meaningful impact, to create beautiful and functional websites, and to write clean, efficient code.</p>
 <br><br>

 <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="100%">